 I created I Love My Shepherd because I was tired of seeing people pigeon-holed, put into boxes.
-I saw this happening in my life in ministry and as Christian, as a woman, across cultures, and in topics and diagnoses surrounding mental health.
+I saw this happening in my life in ministry and as a Christian, as a woman, across cultures, and especially in topics and diagnoses surrounding mental health.

 I wanted more for women and for relationships in general.

 I want people to be able to live outside of the boxes others create.

 I want to see risk in our relationships, because of the safety of His love.